pietvanzoen/piet.me/about.md

 <!-- excerpt -->

-I live in the Netherlands with my wife [Keven](https://studiozoen.com/), our daughter Teddie, and our cats Eskimo and [Frida](https://emergencyfrida.piet.me).
+I live in the Netherlands with my wife [Keven](https://studiozoen.com/), our two kids, and our cat [Frida](https://emergencyfrida.piet.me).

 ## The long version